Natural Grass Finished Beef

 The hanging weights will vary but should be in the 700-800 pound range for a whole beef.
 So 350-400 pound range for a half costing around $1,800-$2,100 and $3,675-$4,200 for a whole beef.
 Actual package weight of meat will vary depending on how you have it cut.
 You can usually figure 55-75% x hanging weight.

 Contact us if you are interested in purchasing a side of beef.

 If you are looking for the healthiest in Beef, Pork, Chicken, Lamb,Eggs or Cheese, check out our products page for pricing and available cuts.

 Rockwall Farmer's Market is open for the season of 2016.
 We'll be there every Saturday, from 8am-noon.
 101 Rusk St.

 Whole Foods parking lot drop every other Thursday at 10:30am.
-Next drop is this Thursday, May 19th, 2016.
+Next drop is Thursday, July 28th, 2016.
 We meet behind the store at Stacy Road & 75.

-The Market at Luscombe Farm opens this Sunday, May 22nd.
-It's from 11am-3pm and it's every 2nd and 4th Sunday's of each month at 8649 Luscombe Farm Dr, Anna.
+The Market at Luscombe Farm is open for the season.
+The next one is Sunday, July 24th.
+It's from 11am-3pm and it's every 2nd and 4th Sunday of each month at 8649 Luscombe Farm Dr, Anna.
 Just 10 minutes north of McKinney in the family's historic barn at their farm.
 Come check it out.